Trust In Times Of Difficulty

-Remember this in life no one is forcing you to say anything, so do not say anything that is false.
+Remember!
+In life no one is forcing you to say anything, so do not say anything that is false.
 No matter how much pressure you face, honesty is the best policy.
-Nonetheless what you can do is stick to your word.
+Nonetheless what you can always do is stick to your word.
 If you say your gonna send an update via email by 5PM do so and ideally do so by 4PM but never later than 5PM.
-If you say to your friend I am gonna call you back, call them back or do not say it at all.
+If you say to your friend I am gonna call you back, call them back or do not make this promise at all.
 Better late than never is not acceptable because late is the same as never, it never happened at the time you initially agreed.

-You try this and I promise (Remember I would not promise if I could not deliver), business and people will flock to you in the masses as there are so many people who struggle to stick to their word.
-You will be seen as quintessential in your line of work and synonymous with integrity.
+You try this and I promise (Remember I would not promise if I could not deliver), business and people will grow towards you.
+As there are so many people who struggle to stick to their word.
+You will be seen as synonymous with integrity.

 The fear of the unknown is what causes stress.
-When things go wrong people don’t know when it’s going to be over.
-With traumatic stress people are overwhelmed because they don’t know when it will end.
+When things go wrong people do not know when it is going to be over.
+With traumatic stress people are overwhelmed because they do not know when the problem will end.

 - Finally ‘The last impression is the lasting impression’

-You have heard about leaving a ‘good first impression’ but I strongly believe that leaving a powerful ‘lasting impression’ will embed the memory of you in the minds of the people you wish to impact.
+You have heard about leaving a ‘good first impression’.
+I strongly believe that leaving a powerful ‘lasting impression’ will positively strengthen the memory of you in the minds of the people you wish to impact.

-People do not remember conversations on how they happened; they remember conversations on the intensity and on how they end.
+People tend not to remember conversations on how they happened; they remember conversations on the intensity and on how they ended.
 The last impression is the lasting impression.
-A proven way to practice this is by calling a stakeholder first, delivering the information whether good or bad and then making a genuine honest enquiry on who they are as a human being.
+A proven way to practice this is by calling a stakeholder first, delivering the information whether good or bad and then making a genuine honest enquiry on how they are personally doing.
 They will remember this and carry it into the next conversation.
 Find a way to end positively no matter what because that’s what lingers in people’s mind!